storefront-bvba/btcpayserver-plugin-autoforward/BTCPayServer.Plugins.AutoForward/README.md

 - Allows the creation of invoices for which the received funds will automatically be forwarded to another address.
 - The target destination address is defined on invoice creation.
 - The percentage of funds to be forwarded is defined on invoice creation.
+- On creation, you can define if the fees should be subtracted from the amount or if you pay the fees.
 - When an invoice is settled, a payout will be automatically created.
 - If there are multiple payouts to the same destination, they will be bundled in 1 payout.
 In this case the old payout is cancelled and a new one is created.
 - A payout processor can be used to automatically pay out the payouts every x hours (if you are using a hot wallet in your store).